lsablica/watson/cran-comments.md

 none

 ## Fixes
-We fixed the warnings that appeared in the current version on CRAN
+We added casting to some of the linked C functions to fix the warnings that appeared in the current version on CRAN